Olivier Roy (political scientist)

-Olivier Roy (born 1949 in La Rochelle) is a French political scientist, professor at the European University Institute in Florence, Italy.
-He has published articles and books on secularisation and Islam including "Global Islam", and The Failure of Political Islam.
-He is known to have "a different view of radical Islam" than some other experts, seeing it as peripheral, Westernized and part of a radicalized and "virtual" rather than pious and "actual" Muslim community.
-More recently he has written on the Charlie Hebdo shooting, and the November 2015 Paris attacks.
+Olivier Roy (born 1949 in La Rochelle) is a French political scientist and a professor at the European University Institute in Florence, Italy.
+He has published articles and books on secularization and Islam including "Global Islam" and The Failure of Political Islam.
+He is known to have "a different view of radical Islam" than some other experts.
+He sees it as peripheral, Westernized and part of a radicalized and "virtual" rather than a pious and "actual" Muslim community.
+His most recent writings are about the Charlie Hebdo shooting and the November 2015 Paris attacks.

 Early life

 Roy was born in 1949 in La Rochelle.

-Roy received an agrégation in philosophy and a master's degree in Persian language and civilization in 1972 from the French Institut National des Langues et Civilisations Orientales.
-In 1973 he worked as high school teacher.
-In the 1970s he was active in the Maoist movement "La Gauche prolétarienne" (Proletarian Left).
-In 1996, he received his PhD in political science from the IEP.
+He received an agrégation in philosophy and a master's degree in the study of the Persian language and civilization in 1972 from the Institut National des Langues et Civilisations Orientales (INALCO) in Paris.
+In 1973 he worked as a high school teacher.
+In the 1970s he was active in the Maoist movement "La Gauche Prolétarienne" (Proletarian Left).
+In 1996, he received his PhD degree in political science from the Institut d'Études Politiques de Paris (IEP) in Paris.